 Grooming and Exercise Needs of the Maltese Dog Breed

-The care for a dog’s coat is one of the most annoying part for some dog owners, and the most exciting one for others.
+The care for a dog’s coat is one of the most annoying parts for some dog owners and the most exciting one for others.

 A Maltese’s glorious coat has an obvious need for extra care.
 However, a lot of owners bypass this issue by simply giving their Maltese a puppy cut — a 1-2 inch (2.5-5 cm) trim all around their body, which pretty much turns their Maltese into a puppy.

-Regardless of which of the two options above you choose, daily cleaning is still pretty much advisable, together with a weekly bath and a monthly grooming.
+Regardless of which of the two options you choose, daily cleaning is still pretty much advisable, together with a weekly bath and a monthly grooming.

 Aside from their coats, the Maltese have other needs as well.
 Since they are a very active and playful breed, they require a lot of exercise.

 Of course, walking outside is strongly advisable, but since Maltese dogs get colds so easily, it’s not the worst idea in the world to keep them entirely indoors during the winter months, as long as you make sure that they get all the exercise there.

 As a rule of thumb, go with your dog's needs and give her as much movement and activity as she seems to require.

 RELATED VIDEO GUIDE: How To Use Dog Clippers To Trim or Cut Your Dog's Hair

-How the Maltese Interacts with People
+How the Maltese Interacts with People and Other Pets

 Yes, the dog would love the attention and playfulness of a toddler, but being a tiny dog, the Maltese can very easily get hurt.

 A Maltese is much better suited for a family with a bit older kids — at least several years of age — that can understand the importance of being careful with their dog.

 As far as other pets go, the Maltese is happy to socialize with all kinds of animals, as long as it’s either introduced to other pets from an early age or has been well socialized throughout the years.

-As with other small dog breeds, however, keep in mind that the Maltese dog breed has literally no concept for its miniature size and can get in trouble when trying to establish dominance over a much bigger dog.
+As with other small dog breeds, however, keep in mind that the Maltese dog breed has literally no concept of its miniature size and can get in trouble when trying to establish dominance over a much bigger dog.

 A Maltese dog can be a great pet for a lot of households.
-It is important, however, to know what you’re getting into beforehand — a Maltese dog requires a ton of attention, shouldn’t be left alone for prolonged periods of time, has to be housetrained and needs to be minded when around small children.
+It is important, however, to know what you’re getting into beforehand — a Maltese dog requires a ton of attention, shouldn’t be left alone for prolonged periods of time, has to be housetrained, and needs to be minded when around small children.